Works

 Artist Statement

-Beyond background, the canvas’ thread established itself as a binder of all stories.
-Unweaving the threads just reveals the hidden drawing, like a story that always had been there, but was biding its time.
+Beyond background, the canvas established itself as a binder of all stories.
+Unweaving its threads just reveals the hidden drawing, like a story that always had been there, but was biding its time.

-I have been refining this deconstruction throughout the years in order to focus on the story the canvas is telling me: I eliminated painted surfaces to give prominence to drawing and blankness, seeking equilibrium, economy of means and simplicity.
+I have been refining this approach throughout the years in order to focus on the story the canvas is telling me: I eliminated painted surfaces to give prominence to drawing and blankness, seeking equilibrium and simplicity, striving to tell more with less.

-The immediacy of the unweaving process –like writing, this economy of means, serve a form of resistance : the power to tell without the machine, using my unconnected hand as the only tool.
-My hand is out of sight, but does not give way.
+The immediacy of the unweaving process –like writing, serves a form of resistance : the power of my unconnected hand as the only tool to tell stories.

 © Ludivine Allegue.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Ludivine Allegue with appropriate and specific direction to the original content.